[Minor revision–posted 6/26/20 (replaces 5/20/19 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish a written basis for the use of the International Cultural Center (ICC), a facility managed by the Office of International Affairs (OIA), Texas Tech University.

-REVIEW: This OP will be reviewed in May of odd-numbered years.
+REVIEW: This OP will be reviewed in May of even-numbered years.
 The Vice Provost for International Affairs (VPIA) will coordinate substantive revisions with all other principals and will forward such recommended revisions to the Provost and Senior Vice President.

 The policy for the use of the ICC facilities is designed to clarify facility and grounds use standards and practices to enhance the university and public educational, research, and recreational purposes of the facility.
-The OIA is authorized and encouraged to make the ICC available for rental by individuals or groups for the following types of events: private events and functions, as well as similar events for local entities designated as charitable organizations under IRC Section 501(c), including fund raising events for such organizations.
+The OIA is authorized and encouraged to make the ICC available for rental by individuals or groups for the following types of events: private events and functions, as well as similar events for local entities designated as charitable organizations under IRC Section 501(c), including fundraising events for such organizations.

 a.
 Agreements and commitments concerning space and services at the ICC must be mediated through the administration of the OIA, which manages the ICC.
 The VPIA is the university's designated agent in determining appropriate practices regarding ICC personnel, facilities, and equipment.

 b.
 University, civic, support groups, private groups, and other non-profit organizations may make reservations for space and services if they qualify under university and ICC policies.
-These facilities, equipment, grounds, and personnel, may not be utilized for political, religious, or commercial interests.
-This includes, but is not limited to, such activities as political rallies or fund-raisers, and religious worship ceremonies.
+These facilities, equipment, grounds, and personnel may not be utilized for political, religious, or commercial interests.
+This includes, but is not limited to, such activities as political rallies or fundraisers, and religious worship ceremonies.
 The ICC may not appear to endorse any political party or cause, religious faith, or commercial product.

 h.
 Smoking is not permitted within the facility nor within twelve feet of any building entrance.

 j.
-Groups that reserve ICC space will be responsible for the care of that space during the event and for cleanup afterwards.
+Groups that reserve ICC space will be responsible for the care of that space during the event and for cleanup afterward.
 Costs to repair damage to the facility through negligence or abuse will be assessed to the responsible group.
 If OIA personnel are required to perform custodial services following an activity, additional charges may be assessed to the reserving group.

 k.
 All grounds use must comply with TTU policies on concealed weapons on campus (OP 10.22, Concealed Carry of Handguns on Campus).